Disappearance of Natalee Holloway: Background

-Holloway was the first of two children born to Dave and Elizabeth "Beth" Holloway (1960–) in Memphis, Tennessee.
-Her parents divorced in 1993, and she and her younger brother Matthew were raised by their mother.
-In 2000, Beth married George "Jug" Twitty, a prominent Alabama businessman, and the family moved to Mountain Brook, Alabama.
-Holloway graduated with honors in May 2005 from Mountain Brook High School, located in a wealthy suburb of Birmingham.
-She was a member of the National Honor Society and the school dance squad and participated in other extracurricular activities.
-Holloway was scheduled to attend the University of Alabama on a full scholarship, where she planned to pursue a pre-med track.
-At the time of his daughter's disappearance, Dave Holloway was an insurance agent for State Farm in Meridian, Mississippi, while Beth Twitty was employed by the Mountain Brook School System.
+Natalee Ann Holloway was the first of two children born to Dave and Beth Holloway in Memphis, Tennessee.
+Following her parents' divorce in 1993, Holloway and her younger brother Matthew were raised by their mother in Clinton, Mississippi.
+In 2000, following Beth's marriage to George "Jug" Twitty, a prominent Alabama businessman, the family moved to Mountain Brook, Alabama, a wealthy suburb of Birmingham.
+Holloway graduated with honors in May 2005 from Mountain Brook High School, where she was a member of the National Honor Society and the school dance squad, and participated in other extracurricular activities.
+She was scheduled to attend the University of Alabama on a full scholarship, where she planned to pursue a pre-med track.
+At the time of their daughter's disappearance, Dave Holloway was an insurance agent for State Farm in Meridian, Mississippi, while Beth Twitty was employed by the Mountain Brook School System.

 Disappearance in Aruba

-On Thursday, May 26, 2005, Holloway and 124 fellow graduates of Mountain Brook High School arrived in Aruba for a five-day, unofficial graduation trip.
+On May 26, 2005, Holloway and 124 fellow graduates of Mountain Brook High School arrived in Aruba for a five-day, unofficial graduation trip.
 The teenagers were accompanied by seven chaperones.
 According to teacher and chaperone Bob Plummer, the chaperones met with the students each day to make sure everything was fine.
-Jodi Bearman, who organized the trip, stated, "the chaperones were not supposed to keep up with their every move."
-Police Commissioner Gerold Dompig, who headed the investigation from mid-2005 until 2006, stated that the Mountain Brook students engaged in "wild partying, a lot of drinking, lots of room switching every night.
+Jodi Bearman, who organized the trip, stated, "[T]he chaperones were not supposed to keep up with their every move."
+Aruban police commissioner Gerold Dompig, who headed the investigation from mid-2005 until 2006, stated that the Mountain Brook students engaged in "wild partying, a lot of drinking, lots of room switching every night.
 We know the Holiday Inn told them they weren't welcome next year.
 Natalee, we know, she drank all day every day.
 We have statements she started every morning with cocktails—so much drinking that Natalee didn't show up for breakfast two mornings."
-Two of Holloway's classmates, Liz Cain and Claire Fierman, "agreed that the drinking was kind of excessive."
+Two of Holloway's classmates, Liz Cain and Claire Fierman, agreed that the drinking on the trip was "kind of excessive".

 Holloway was last seen by her classmates around 1:30 a.m. on Monday, May 30, as she was leaving the Oranjestad bar and nightclub Carlos'n Charlie's.
 She left in a car with 17-year-old Joran van der Sloot — a Dutch honors student who was living in Aruba and attending the International School of Aruba — and his two Surinamese friends, brothers 21-year-old Deepak Kalpoe (the owner of the car) and 18-year-old Satish Kalpoe.
 Holloway was scheduled to fly home later that day, but she did not appear for her return flight.
-Her packed luggage and her passport were found in her Holiday Inn room.
+Her packed luggage and her passport were found in her room at the Holiday Inn.
 Aruban authorities initiated searches for Holloway throughout the island and surrounding waters but did not find her.